 6. Zarafa Camp

-Zarafa Camp showcases elephants, buffalos, cheetahs, leopards, lions, wild dog, giraffes and antelopes on a 320,000 acre private reserve.
-The region is renowned for the opportunities it offers to observe predators, and the 300 species of bird to which it is home, including the rare African skimmer.
+Zarafa Camp showcases elephants, buffalos, cheetahs, leopards, lions, wild dog, giraffes and antelopes on a 320,000-acre private reserve.
+The region is renowned for the opportunities it offers to observe predators and the 300 species of birds to which it is home, including the rare African skimmer.

 The camp, which overlooks the Zibadianja Lagoon, and its new villa, The Dhow Suite, were created by two safari enthusiasts, National Geographic photographers Dereck & Beverly Joubert, who wanted to protect this wilderness while also wishing to share it with others.
 It is designed with the environment in mind, with large, magnificently appointed tents in a traditional style reminiscent of the safaris of yesteryear.

 7. Vumbura Plains Camp, Vumbura Concession

 Comprising two separate camps, Vumbura Plains is situated within a private concession in the northern Okavango Delta.
 Here, ample water sources attract a huge variety of wildlife, from elephant and giraffe to hippo and sitatunga (an amphibious antelope).